Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 In Step 3 you’ll listen to our “Speak Confidently Advanced” podcast so you get inspired by advanced students and learn new details of the language.

-It’s always good to see examples you can aspire to so you have a clear vision of what your German can look like in the future.
+It’s always good to see examples you can aspire to so you have a clear vision of what your German can sound like in the future.

 Over the course of Step 1, Step 2 and Step 3 you’ll listen to conversations where students will try to express their thoughts and ideas and, of course, also stumble upon difficulties and make mistakes.